 MacBook Pro vs MacBook Air: What’s the difference?

-In October, Apple appeared to confirm that it’d stop updating its MacBook Air line, concentrating instead on its MacBook Pro line.
+Last October, Apple appeared to confirm that it’d stop updating its MacBook Air line, concentrating instead on its MacBook Pro line.
 The Air is still on sale, though, which means comparing the two is more important than ever.

 Instead, there’s a couple of versions of new MacBook Pro and Apple will keep on selling the older MacBook Air.

-With Windows laptops getting better all the time – notably the Surface Book and Dell’s XPS 13 – Apple’s portables have felt stale for a long time.
+With Windows laptops getting better all the time – notably the Surface Book and Dell’s XPS 13 – Apple’s lighter portables have felt stale for a long time.
 Yes, we’ve had the smaller 12-inch MacBook, but little else and frankly who can survive with just one port?

 But what’s new?
 And which is right for you?
 Let’s take a look and see.

 MacBook Air vs MacBook Pro: Touch Bar and Touch ID

 One of the fanciest features Apple showed off last year was the Touch Bar new touch sensitive OLED strip that replaces the function keys and sits just below the screen.
 Returning for the 2018 line-up, the Touch Bar is now a standard feature of the MacBook Pro range – no longer will you get to opt for a cheaper version with function keys.
 It’s TouchBar or nothing.

 As well as replacing volume, brightness and contrast settings and replacing physical function keys, the TouchBar also adds extra functionality to select apps like QuickTime, Final Cut Pro and Spotify.
 In Safari, it’ll show your bookmarks and a search field, in Photos you can scrolls through pics.
 It looks fantastic, and frees up space on your display for other things.
 There’s also auto-correction and it’ll show you suggested words when you’re typing, too – a bit like SwiftKey, but for a laptop.